Eslamal/Ain-Mobsra/README.md

 # 📱 Ibsar - Enterprise Optometry & Clinic Management System

-A production-grade, Enterprise-Level Android application engineered for a leading chain of optometry clinics and medical eye-care centers in Saudi Arabia (KSA).
-The system digitizes the entire clinical workflow—ranging from advanced optical vision measurements and lens inventory cataloging to global live license management, offline-first synchronization, and hardware-level typography rendering for thermal prescription printing.
+A production-grade, Enterprise-Level Android application engineered for optometry clinics and medical eye-care centers.
+The system digitizes the entire clinical workflow—ranging from advanced optical vision measurements and inventory cataloging to ZATCA-compliant E-Invoicing, offline-first synchronization, and hardware-level typography rendering for thermal POS printing.
 ---

 ## 📸 Screenshots & UI